 In some cases, the third parties may hold or require access to some or all your data for example to issue notices on our behalf, support insurance claims/disputes etc. Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under the law.

 We may compile statistics about the use of our site including data on traffic, usage patterns, user numbers, sales and other information.
 All such data will be anonymised and will not include any personally identifying information.
 We may, from time to time, share such data with third parties such as prospective investors, affiliates, partners and advertisers.
 Data will only be shared and used within the bounds of the law.

 In certain circumstances we may be legally required to share certain data held by us, which may include your personal information, for example, where we are involved in legal proceedings, where we are complying with the requirements of legislation, a court order, or a governmental authority.
 We do not require any further consent from you in order to share your data in such circumstances and will comply, as required, with any legally binding request that is made of us.

-We keep your personal data for no longer than reasonably necessary which we deem to be a period of 7 years in order to assist us to contact you and possibly prevent unnecessary fees, deal with Client Queries, confirm fees and VAT queries to the relevant authorities, deal with any legal challenges which can take up to 6 years to be initiated, and for the Health and Safety of our staff.
-In terms of call recordings and Body Worn Video recordings we only retain these for 28 days, unless they are being used to investigate a complaint.
+We keep your personal data for no longer than reasonably necessary which we deem to be a period of up to 7 years in order to assist us to contact you and possibly prevent unnecessary fees, deal with Client queries, confirm fees and VAT queries to the relevant authorities, deal with any legal challenges which can take up to 6 years to be initiated, and for the Health and Safety of our staff.
+In terms of call recordings, Body Worn Video recordings and CCTV recordings we retain these for 6 months, unless they are being used to investigate a complaint.
 All emails are stored for up to 90 days.

 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data: